 3. Vikshipta: Butterfly Mind

 Vikshipta is the third state of mind and can be described as a distracted or butterfly mind.
 In this state, the mind is sometimes focused but quickly pulled in different directions, like a restless butterfly jumping from one flower to another.
+This is the most common stage for sincere practitioners; it is where real meditation practice begins.

 Although Vikshipta is more focused than Mudha or Kshipta, the moments of clarity are fragmented and the mind experiences only momentary stillness.
-As a result, butterfly mind is a common obstacle in deep concentration and meditation, preventing the mind from settling into inner silence.
+As a result, a butterfly mind is a common obstacle in deep concentration and meditation, preventing the mind from settling into inner silence.

 4. Ekagra: Crane Mind

-Ekagra is the fourth state of mind, and can be described as a single-pointed mind or a crane mind.
+Ekagra is the fourth state of mind and can be described as a single-pointed mind or a crane mind.
 In this state, the mind becomes one-pointed, undistracted by external influences.
 It is a state of heightened concentration and absorption, where the mind fully engages with the present moment.

 The focused Ekagra mind allows for deep contemplation and introspection, making it a powerful tool for self-realization and spiritual growth.
-Sitting in meditation deepens our concentration, helping us reach the next state of mind.
+Sitting in meditation strengthens our concentration, helping us reach the next state of mind.

 5. Niruddha: Mastered Mind

-The mastered Niruddha mind represents a state of pure calmness we experience in meditation, where you are completely absorbed into the present moment.
+The mastered Niruddha mind represents a state of pure calmness we experience in meditation, where we are completely absorbed into the present moment.
 Here, the mind is free from all attachments and desires, and you begin to experience deep peace and bliss.
 Yogis who can access this state and sustain it will eventually reach samadhi.

 Final Thought